tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 SQL Server/常见问题/账号与权限_intl_en.md

 ### How do I modify database permissions in TencentDB for SQL Server?
 We recommend that you modify database permissions in the [TencentDB for SQL Server console](https://console.cloud.tencent.com/sqlserver) rather than on the SSMS client.
 For more information, see [Setting Database Permissions](https://www.tencentcloud.com/document/product/238/47425).

-### When managing a database with Microsoft SQL Server Management, the system prompts "Login failed.
+### When managing a database with Microsoft SQL Server Management, I was prompted with the message "Login failed.
 The login is from an untrusted domain and cannot be used with Windows authentication."
 Why?
 Change the authentication method to "SQL Server Authentication".

 ### Does TencentDB for SQL Server support assigning the sysadmin role to users?